(Day 24) Stop Striving to Be More

 It takes courage to assess ourselves truthfully and discover if what we are seeking to accomplish and the stress wrapped around out life is due to a measure of our own self-centered strive or if there’s another factor that plays into all of it.

 When I cut out the strive to gain more followers or a bigger platform to up my speaking + writing ventures, I’m at more peace and feel carefree as I remember God is completely in control of this path.
-My pursuits with speaking + writing are not merited by how many people I encourage or inspire, it is about how many people God wants me to touch and inspire, leaving it up to Him to do His work through me.
+My pursuits are not merited by how many people I encourage or inspire, it is about how many people God wants me to touch and inspire, leaving it up to Him to do His work through me.
 The strive diminishes.
 The assurance of my calling is complete regardless of my actions or what happens.
-I can rest in knowing that I don’t have to be anything more in order to accomplish the things He has planned out for me.
+I can rest in knowing that I don’t have to be anything more in order to accomplish the things He’s planned out for me.
 As long as I love and follow Him, I will not miss out on anything or be behind in anything… because if those things don’t come to pass, it was never meant to be in the first place.

 So where is your heart?
 Where is your strive?
 Self-centered or God-centered?
 Take off the stress by releasing the strive to be more.
 Because you are already enough.